Here is the list of some frequently asked WinRunner Interview questions with answers.

 – There are 2 types of GUI Map files.

 i.
 Global GUI Map file: a single GUI Map file for the entire application

 ii.
 GUI Map File per Test: WinRunner automatically creates a GUI Map file for each test created.

 How does WinRunner recognize objects on the application?

 WinRunner uses the GUI Map file to recognize objects on the application.
 When WinRunner runs a test, it uses the GUI map to locate objects.
 It reads an object’s description in the GUI map and then looks for an object with the same properties in the application being tested.

 Have you created test scripts and what is contained in the test scripts?

-Yes I have created test scripts.
+Yes, I have created test scripts.
 It contains the statement in Mercury Interactive’s Test Script Language (TSL).
 These statements appear as a test script in a test window.
 You can then enhance your recorded test script, either by typing in additional TSL functions and programming elements or by using WinRunner’s visual programming tool, the Function Generator.

-How does WinRunner evaluates test results?
+How does WinRunner evaluate test results?